 Cost of the surgical lung cancer treatment in different countries:

-In addition, contacting us will enable you to choose the best clinic and book a treatment program at an affordable price.
-We have direct contracts with all major German clinics.
+In addition, contacting us will enable you to choose the best hospital and book a treatment program at an affordable price, including stage 4 lung cancer treatment options.
+We have direct contracts with all leading German hospitals.
 We will also give you insurance, so you will save up to 70% of the cost of medical services.
-By using the services of Booking Health, you will get rid of unnecessary worries and will able to focus only on restoring your health.
+By using the services of Booking Health, you will get rid of unnecessary worries and will be able to focus only on restoring your health.